LIS

 Agency 15.
 Virginia Board For Asbestos, Lead, And Home Inspectors

 Chapter 30.
-Virginia Lead-Based Paint Activities Regulations
+Lead-Based Paint Activities Regulations

 18VAC15-30-550.
 Risk assessment.

-1. A visual inspection for risk assessment of the residential dwelling or child-occupied facility shall be undertaken to locate the existence of deteriorated paint, assess the extent and causes of deterioration, and other potential lead-based paint hazards.
+1. A visual inspection for risk assessment of the residential dwelling or child-occupied facility must be undertaken to locate the existence of deteriorated paint, assess the extent and causes of deterioration, and other potential lead-based paint hazards.

 a.
 Each friction surface or impact surface with visibly deteriorated paint; and